What do you know about Gabonese foods? Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

 Although these tasty treats originated in Congo, they are well-known in a variety of African cuisines.
 Therefore, there is no reason not to experience or give these Chewies a go.

 The next dessert is a true Gabonese delicacy, Chakery.
-If you coincidently come to Gabon in the summertime, a bowl of refreshing Chakery will help you out.
+If you come to Gabon in the summertime, a bowl of refreshing Chakery will help you fight the heat.
 In a portion of Chakery, there are couscous, milk, yogurt, fresh fruits (chopped pineapple chunks), and sour cream.

 In some other variations, they also include cinnamon and other spices to enhance the flavor profile of this humble dessert.
 How can you resist something sweet, smooth, and tasty like this?